venkycode/sokoban-ai/README.md

 We need to first find a solution of a level using the C++ binary.

-There are two binaries namely main.out and main1.out.
+There are two binaries namely solver.out and solverPro.out.
 ```
 solverPro.out : has strict checks for deadlocks